sanketg10/sanketg10.github.io/_posts/2023-04-01-Stages-of-machine-learning-maturity.md

 #### Features for model training
 In MLOps discussion, features for model training matter quite a lot more than model architecture itself.
 There are different kind of features that may be available to a model:
 1. **Batch features**: These features may be things like aggregation of movies liked by a user or days since registration.
-These features are recomputed once say daily or monthly in batch jobs and don't change very quickly.
+These features are recomputed once say **daily** or **monthly** in batch jobs and don't change very quickly.
 Batch jobs typically run on Spark clusters if your data is large.
 These features are pre-computed.
-These features may need to served online for online model inference via fast-read features stores or caches (BigTable, Redis etc).
+These features may need to served online for online model inference via ***fast-read online features*** stores or caches (BigTable, Redis etc).

 2. **Near Real Time (NRT) features**: These features are more responsive than batch features and are available in "almost" real time.
 When do we need such features?
-Say you are predicting price of an Uber ride - you could use static features such as your country or registration date but you also need NRT features such as how many riders are in the area in last 30 min.
+Say you are predicting price of an Uber ride - you could use static features such as your country or registration date but you also need NRT features such as **how many riders are in the area in last 30 min**.
 You are willing to accept a delay or lag of 1 or 2 min.
 Another example of NRT feature is last 5 posts liked by a user on Instagram.
 You may have a batch feature such as total number of posts liked by a user, but you may want to supplement it with last 5 posts liked for more near real time signal.

 3. **Real Time (RT) features**:  These features are in the request path.
 Example of such features are device, time of day, location, a person's measurements for fit etc. These features are only available when the user is making a request and cannot be precomputed.

 This distinction will become important in our discussion of MLOps stages.

-&nbsp;

 ### Model Prediction